doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab1.md

    - Ensure that all waveforms and parameters can be correctly generated and adjusted.

 3. **Implement on FPGA**:
-   - Use the DE10 Standard Development Kit to implement your design.
+   - Use either the DE10 Standard Development Kit or the DE2 Standard Development Kit to implement your design.
    - Connect the FPGA to an oscilloscope using the built-in CODEC and a 3.5-to-BNC cable.
    - Verify the output on the oscilloscope to ensure it matches the expected results.